 When you’re looking for a passport photo app, be sure it includes a feature for sizing your head correctly and adjusting the background.

 Taking photos that meet at the US State Department’s guidelines for passports doesn’t need to be expensive or time-consuming.

 I was able to download an app, take and edit my picture, and send it out for printing in ~10 minutes.
 And all of that only cost me ~$3!
 For a family or large group, those savings could really add up!

 Want more ideas on how to travel cheaply?
-Check out our list of the best travel credit cards for inspiration!
+For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.
+And be sure to check out our list of the best travel credit cards for more inspiration!